willzhang/dockerfiles/kubectl/README.md

 ## what is this image

-latest verison kubectl and helm based on alpine:latest
+latest verison kubectl based on alpine:latest

 ## Supported tags and respective Dockerfile links